JonathanWThom/meminders/README.md

 1. Go (though you can run it with Docker as well), and all the Go packages specified in [go.mod](https://github.com/JonathanWThom/meminders/blob/main/go.mod).
 2. SQLite (though this could easily be swapped out).
-3. Twilio (for sending text messages).
+3. Twilio (for sending text messages and making calls).

 Check out the [test.env file](https://github.com/JonathanWThom/meminders/blob/main/.env.test) to see what environment variables you'll need.
 The program will also blow up if any are lacking, so that helps.